faizanalhassan/ititans_scrapers/readme.md

 Download and install Google Chrome if you do not have.

 ## Step-2
-Check chrome version and download chromedriver with same version, put into a directory and add that directory to to environment path.
+Check chrome version and download chromedriver with same version, put into a directory and add that directory to environment path.

 ## Step-3
 Download and install python3.8 and add the install directory of python to environment path.